Enough is Enough is a student led campaign that began in 2015 and aims to tackle harassment on campus.

 Our facilitators are trained to deliver sensitive content and will give trigger warnings when necessary.
 We also deliver survivor-led workshops, which you can read more about below.
 However, if you would rather opt-out because of previous traumatising experiences, please fill in this form and remember you can access support from our Student Advice and Wellbeing Team.

 The first round of mandatory consent has now been completed during Freshers' Week.
-We are currently putting together the second round, which will happen in the second half of Term 1.
+We are currently putting together the second round, which will happen in Term 2.
 Keep an eye out for comms on this matter - remember they are mandatory so you will need to sit one of these at some point during the academic year.
 If you have any questions, feel free to email Valeria, Co-President for Welfare & Campaigns, on firstname.lastname@example.org

 Whether you are new to the discussion around consent, or you already have experience - we invite you to join the discussion and learn from each other.
 We look forward to seeing you in a workshop soon!